ScanNet/ScanNet/Tasks/README.md

 ### 3D Object Classification

 Classification of partially-scanned objects, voxelized to 30x30x30.
 We use the [3D CNN framework](https://github.com/charlesq34/3dcnn.torch) of [Qi et. al.](https://arxiv.org/abs/1604.03265) with an additional data channel encoding known/unknown voxels according to the camera scanning trajectory.
+The object classes used are given in [classes_ObjClassification-ShapeNetCore55.txt](Benchmark/classes_ObjClassification-ShapeNetCore55.txt), using ShapeNetCore55 label ids.

 * Training:
  run